MatteoThomas/cool-code-quiz/README.md

 ## Installation
-To access the website go to https://matteothomas.github.io/04-homework-code-quiz/ To access the repository [Github Repository](https://github.com/MatteoThomas/04-homework-code-quiz)
+To access the website go to https://matteothomas.github.io/04-homework-code-quiz/

+To access the repository go to (https://github.com/MatteoThomas/04-homework-code-quiz)

 # Steps
 Steps taken by user